 In the screenshot below, you can see the options that Google Ads gives you:

 When you hover your cursor over each given type, you’ll be able to see what each one can help you with.
 If you want to automate your ads, you can also select the Smart campaign option.
 With this option, you can automate your ads on Google Maps, Google, and on the web.

-For each campaign type on Google AdWords, you will get different sub-options.
+For each campaign type on Google Ads, you will get different sub-options.